 More information on the regulations is available from the Victorian Building Authority.

-• Once received by Council, staff will process and advise you of the applicable fee within 14 days.
+• Once received, our Building Services team will process and advise you of the applicable fee within 14 days.